-Prior to joining the Rossier faculty, Jaimie worked in various administrative roles in student affairs and information technology.
-Most recently, Jaimie served as a Teaching and Learning Innovations Specialist at CSU Channel Islands where she provided pedagogical training and support to faculty teaching blended and online courses.
-Jaimie also spent over fifteen working in student affairs at public and for profit institutions of varying sizes; she worked in and with the following programmatic areas: assessment and training, new student programs, orientation, leadership programs, residential education, judicial affairs, campus recreation, and career services.
+Prior to her work as a full-time faculty member, Jaimie held various roles in student affairs and information technology.
+In the area of information technology, Jaimie served as a Teaching and Learning Innovations Specialist at CSU Channel Islands where she provided pedagogical training and support to faculty teaching blended and online courses.
+Jaimie spent the first 15 years of her career working in, and leading student affairs/services – she worked in, and with the following programmatic areas: assessment and training, new student programs, orientation, leadership programs, residential education, judicial affairs, campus recreation, and career development services.

-Jaimie enjoys spending time with her family, is kept very busy by her two-year old daughter (Josie – “Jojo”), likes traveling, being outdoors, and stays motivated to be healthy by going to classes at the gym regularly.
+Jaimie enjoys spending time with her family, is kept very busy by her two daughters (Sophie – 1.5, and Josie – “Jojo” – 4), she likes traveling, being outdoors, and stays motivated to be healthy by going to classes at the gym regularly.

 Jaimie serves as a consultant for teams and organizations and provides training in the areas of team building, communication, leadership, teaching with technology, and assessment.